yadielar/talc/README.md

 *Make your calculations smoother.*

-Make simple math calculations using plain text.
+Do simple math calculations using plain text.